All StatesKansas

 After You Record Your Deed in Kansas

 After the Register of Deeds records your deed, the original is returned to the grantee or the designated return address.
-Recording times and fees vary by county.
-The Register of Deeds updates the public land records, and the county appraiser uses the recorded deed to update property tax ownership.
-Because Kansas has no transfer tax, the only cost at recording is the filing fee.
-The grantee is responsible for Kansas property taxes from the date of transfer.
+The county appraiser uses the recorded deed to update property tax ownership, and the grantee is responsible for Kansas property taxes from the date of transfer.
+Kansas has no transfer tax, so the only cost at recording is the filing fee.

 Kansas Quit Claim Deed FAQ